Kilowhisky/ember-cli-happy-splitter/README.md

 * `splitterWidth` - the width of the splitter in pixels; set on the `happy-split-container`
 * `splitPercentage` - the percentage of each `happy-split-view`; you are responsible for ensuring they total 100
 * `minimumPercentage` - the minimum `splitPercentage` of each `happy-split-view`; defaults to 10%
+* `isVisible` - boolean flag that hides or shows a `happy-split-view`.
+Should be applied to the `happy-splitter-bar` at the same time.

 ### CSS rules

 Override the following CSS rules to customize the appearance of this component: